 As part of the Leeds4Trees project, UBoC and LEAF are investigating the economic and other values of trees and green spaces, in collaboration with Treeconomics, the Sustainability Service Living Lab Programme at the University of Leeds, Leeds City Council, The Woodland Trust and Forest Research.

 i-Tree is one of a number of tools that UBoC is working with which attempt to evaluate ecosystem services.

 Over the summers of 2017, 18 and 19 we carried out a full survey of the University of Leeds campus using i-Tree Eco – the most suitable tool for use in the UK because it can be adapted from its native US condition to relate to local weather and air quality data.

-We are now working on further surveys, including one using a sampled approach to i-Tree Eco of Middleton Ward in the south of Leeds, and one of the whole city, ward by ward, using the Canopy software.
-These will be published soon.
+We are also working on further surveys, including one using a sampled approach to i-Tree Eco of Middleton Ward in the south of Leeds, and one of the whole city, ward by ward, using the Canopy software.
+Our canopy project can be found here.

 The project also aims to explore the application of other tools similar to i-Tree: including CAVAT, ORVal, EcoServe, InVEST BOUNTY and the Natural Capital Protocol, each of which sets out to measure different values for natural capital.

 Urban green spaces such as gardens, parks and woodlands provide many benefits to people and vital habitats for wildlife.
 Urban vegetation stores carbon, helping to mitigate climate change, and reduces the likelihood of flooding by storing excess rain water.
 Green spaces can improve air quality, limit the impact of heatwaves, encourage people to undertake physical activity and reduce depression.
 However, these benefits are difficult to quantify and compare to other, more easily monetised, uses of land.